The Benefits of Wild Swimming

 Of course, swimming in general is a great form of exercise but outdoor swimming works your body much harder than indoor swimming, making it a great alternative and completely free!
 As well as burning more calories, open water swimming allows you to experience the outdoors within a beautiful natural environment with fresh air and fabulous views.
 Tarns are a particular favourite as they provide a much needed and well-deserved break at the top of a mountain and you definitely can’t beat the views!

 Overall the benefits of wild swimming are endless with very few reasons not to give it a go!
 The Lake District is the obvious choice to indulge in some open water swimming in the UK as well as the beautiful Lochs of Scotland, however there are many lesser known lakes around the UK which are perfect for wild swimming.
 Not only are they closer to home and easily accessible but often much quieter so you can be sure of some peace and tranquillity while you while away the hours en plein air!

 There are also many wild swimming groups available to join, so if you’re slightly unsure of doing it solo or perhaps you’re hardened to the cool temperatures, then why not start your open water swimming journey here at Wyresdale Park with Attitiude Swim Coaching.

-A two hour session includes; how to get started, open water techniques, followed by a brew and cake in the Applestore cafe along with a chance to chat about how best to progress your journey.
+Wanting to start your open water swimming journey, let Attitiude Swim Coaching guide you on a two hour session including; how to get started, open water techniques, followed by a brew and cake in the cafe and chance to chat about how best to progress your journey.